 If you’re over 65 and you meet the financial requirements, you could qualify for SSI without a disability.

 You could also qualify if you’re blind — or if your family supports a child with a disability who’s unable to function like other children the same age.

-Don’t lose time wondering whether you qualify and delaying applying for benefits.
+Don’t lose time wondering whether you qualify and delay applying for benefits.

-Attorney Merryl Jones can determine if you have a case.
+SSI attorney, Merryl Jones, can determine if you have a case.

 How to Apply for SSI